Crown Lynn: Expansion and change to Ceramco

 In 1974 Crown Lynn changed its corporate name to Ceramco and continued to diversify into a series of new interests, including electronics, appliance wholesaling and making acquisitions including Bendon lingerie.
-The pottery itself continued under the Crown Lynn name.
+The pottery continued under the Crown Lynn name.

 Closure of NZ operations

-Ceramco announced the Crown Lynn factory closure on 5 May 1989.
-By then staff numbers had fallen to between 180 and 220, and many amongst the largely female workforce believed that the Government had sabotaged the company by allowing cheap imported tableware into the country.
+Ceramco announced the Crown Lynn factory closure on 5 May 1989, with the loss of 220 jobs.
+Many amongst the largely female workforce believed that the Government had sabotaged the company by allowing cheap imported tableware into the country.
 Crown Lynn's share of New Zealand's domestic tableware market was then less than 20% in value, despite the company's successful move from the lower end of the market to a more middle ground.

 Ceramco blamed the closure in part on union inflexibility in a pre-Labour market reform economy.
 Although Crown Lynn was showing signs of recovery after years of trading losses, the company could not compete with the more advanced manufacturing technologies used in Asia and Europe.

 In September 1989 all of Crown Lynn's assets, including plant, designs and brand name, were sold to GBH Porcelain Sdn Bhd of Malaysia.

 Preservation and museum

-Shortly after the closure of Crown Lynn, Paul Hemara and Richard Quinn helped preserve much of the important history of Crown Lynn, including salvaging from the factory pottery, documentation, moulds and machinery.
 In 1996, a series of collaborative projects commenced with "Crown Lynn New Zealand' - A Salvage Operation" that was exhibited at the High Street Project Gallery in Christchurch and the City Gallery in Wellington.

 In 2011, there were two exhibitions on Crown Lynn collections: Crown Lynn: Crockery of Distinction at City Gallery Wellington and Crown Lynn: Pottery for the People at Gus Fisher Gallery.

-Te Toi Uku, the Crown Lynn and Clayworks Museum, is managed by the Portage Ceramics Trust.
+Te Toi Uku – Crown Lynn & Clayworks Museum, is managed by the Portage Ceramics Trust.